 3. The Homeopathy Working Committee will advise on the Homeopathy Review, information paper and position statement for NHMRC’s Health Care Committee, before recommendation to Council.

-The Homeopathy Working Committee is effective from 2 April 2012 and appointments are currently scheduled to conclude on 30 June 2013.
+The Homeopathy Working Committee is effective from 2 April 2012 and appointments were originally scheduled to conclude on 30 June 2013.
+Appointments have been extended to 2 April 2015.
 The Homeopathy Working Committee will report to NHMRC’s Health Care Committee.

 1An information paper “gives sufficient information to enable the target audience to understand the issues and options associated with a particular topic”.
 The paper will summarise the evidence but will not make any recommendations about the use of homeopathy.